Neonsy/React-First-Steps/ReadMe.md

 Branches are named after the chapter they are for, and will contain the code for that chapter.
 The `main` branch will contain the full code, added linearly from all the branches.

-> [!NOTE]
-> This repository is under active development, as I've currently set out to learn React.
->
-> I'll be adding more content as I go along.

 While I do want to learn ReactQuery, ReactRouter, NextJS and TypeScript, I'm not going to be using them in this repository.
 I'll be solely using React, in correlation with Vite.